 Joseph L. Clapp House, 1904 Milvia Street/1942 Hearst Avenue (photo: Daniella Thompson, 2017)

 Early speculation by railroad employees

 Clapp sold the first lots in block 2 to two railroad employees from Sacramento.
 Lot 8 (eventually 2005 Berkeley Way) was acquired by Samuel Clarence Clark, a Maine-born engineer employed by the Central Pacific Railroad.
-Clark and his wife, Naomi, built a two-story Italianate house on their lot in 1878 or so (the house was first assessed in 1879).
+Clark and his wife, who had just moved to Berkeley, and whose residence in the 1878 Berkeley directory was listed on the West side of Shattuck Avenue near Addison Street, moved their house, a two-story Italianate, to Berkeley Way in December of that year, as reported in the Oakland Tribune.
+That house was first assessed in 1879.

 In this 1955 photo, the first Clark house (built c.
 1878) at 2005 Berkeley Way is partially visible on the right.
 (Ormsby Donogh files, BAHA archives)

 Lots 9 and 10—the future site of 2009 Berkeley Way—were purchased by George Allen Stoddard, a mechanical engineer and the chief draftsman of the Central Pacific Railroad’s shops in Sacramento.
 Stoddard appears to have bought these lots as a speculative investment, for he never moved to Berkeley, and his two lots remained unimproved for over a decade.